Keto Maple Syrup

 The sugar-free syrup from your favorite coffee store contains a combination of artificial sweeteners that increases your blood sugar levels and can take you out of ketosis.

 These are the sugar-free artificial sweetener present in sugar-free Starbucks syrup or most store-bought sugar-free syrup.
 It contains a combination of:

-Sucralose – Sucralose is keto-friendly in the sense that it has no carbs and a glycemic index of 0.
+- Sucralose – Sucralose is keto-friendly in the sense that it has no carbs and a glycemic index of 0.
 But this is only if used on its own and not mixed with a real sugar like maltodextrin.
-Also keep in mind that sucralose is quite controversial, with suspected gut damage, etc.
+Also, keep in mind that sucralose is quite controversial, with suspected gut damage, etc.

-Maltodextrin – it’s an artificial sweetener made from starchy plants like rice, corn, etc. and it contains the same amount of carbs and calories as sugar.
+- Maltodextrin – it’s an artificial sweetener made from starchy plants like rice, corn, etc., and it contains the same amount of carbs and calories as sugar.

 Starbucks’ sugar-free syrup combines sucralose with maltodextrin.
 When both ingredients are combined, the glycemic index goes up to 80 – sugar is 65!

 Is it worth adding this sugar-free syrup when you can order a keto-friendly drink asking for safer ingredients like a touch of:

-Unsweetened heavy whipped cream
+- Unsweetened heavy whipped cream

-Almond milk – most stores have an almond steaming milk option.
+- Almond milk – most stores have an almond steaming milk option.

-Sprinkle of cinnamon for flavoring.
+- Sprinkle cinnamon for flavoring.